 - A. 32 for Majors in Music Theory and Composition: 18 semester hours, secondary level, of major instrument; 8 semester hours or equivalent, of piano; 6 semester hours of secondary instrument. - B. 34 for Applied Majors in Piano and Organ: 32 semester hours of piano or organ, secondary level; 2 semester hours, or minimum standards audition, of piano sight-reading. - C. 40 for Applied Majors in Orchestral Instruments: 32 semester hours of the major instrument, secondary level; 4 semester hours of piano, or equivalent; 4 semester hours of Chamber Music, or equivalent. - D. 34 for Applied Majors in Voice: 24 semester hours of Voice, secondary level; 8 semester hours, or equivalent, of piano; 2 semester hours of secondary instrument. - Participation in the ensemble of the major instrument (band, orchestra, or choir) each semester in residence.
-For details, consult with department chairman. - Bandmen must meet minimum participation requirements in Orchestra.
-For - details, consult with department chairman.

-Recital participation and/or attendance considered as laboratory for other music courses. - May be omitted by passing satisfactorily a proficiency examination. - 1 Not required of married students, students over 23 years of age, and ex-service (armed services) persons.
+For details, consult with department head.
+Bandmen must meet minimum participation requirements in Orchestra.
+For details, consult with department head. - Recital participation and/or attendance considered as laboratory for other music courses. - May be omitted by passing satisfactorily a proficiency examination.